Tales of Suspense

-Tales of Suspense is the name of an American comic book anthology series and two one-shot comics published by Marvel Comics.
+Tales of Suspense is the name of an American comic book anthology series, and two one-shot comics, all published by Marvel Comics.
 The first, which ran from 1959 to 1968, began as a science-fiction anthology that served as a showcase for such artists as Jack Kirby, Steve Ditko, and Don Heck, then featured superheroes Captain America and Iron Man during the Silver Age of Comic Books before changing its title to Captain America with issue #100 (cover-dated April 1968).
 Its sister title was Tales to Astonish.
 Following the launch of Marvel Legacy in 2017, Tales of Suspense was once again resurrected at issue #100, featuring the Winter Soldier and Hawkeye in a story called "The Red Ledger".

 Publication history

 Science-fiction anthology

 Tales of Suspense and its sister publication Tales to Astonish were both launched with a January 1959 cover date.
 Initially published under Atlas Comics, the 1950s forerunner of Marvel, it fell under the Marvel banner with issue #19 (July 1961), the first with a cover sporting the early "MC" box.
 It contained science-fiction mystery/suspense stories written primarily by editor-in-chief Stan Lee and his brother, Larry Lieber, with artists including Jack Kirby, Steve Ditko, and Don Heck.
 Issue #9 (May 1960) introduced Chondu the Mystic as an anthological-story character; he would be reintroduced as a supervillain in the 1970s.